Naval Support Force Antarctica (NSFA) established (1 February) along with Task Force 43, to be commanded by Rear Admiral George Dufek.

 Mary Alice McWhinnie, pioneer US female USARP researcher, visits the ice for the first time (to the Peninsula on the research vessel USNS Eltanin).

-Summer/winter Eights Station established at Ski-Hi site near the Antarctic Peninsula; 8 "vans" (modules that would fit in an aircraft...fabricated by a Canadian concern, the Alberta Trailer Company (ATCO) that would later build Plateau, Byrd Longwire/Siple I, and the domed station Pole modules).
+Summer/winter Eights Station established.This station was erected at the site of the summer Ski-Hi station which had been set up in 1961-62.
+Near the Antarctic Peninsula, it consisted of 8 "vans" (modules that would fit in an aircraft...fabricated by a Canadian concern, the Alberta Trailer Company (ATCO) that would later build Plateau, Byrd Longwire/Siple I, and the domed station Pole modules).
+Eleven men would winter in 1963.
+It was closed after the 1965 winter; some of its generators and equipment was returned to McMurdo for future use at Plateau Station.
+This photo was on a postcard, the image is from David De Roo who spent time at Pole in 1968-69.

 Ellsworth Station closed (30 December; this station on the Filchner Ice Shelf had been turned over to Argentina 1 February 1959.
 By now it has gone to sea).